Chevrolet Cobalt SS: SS Supercharged (2005-2007)

 Available as a coupe only, the SS Supercharged featured the 2.0 L LSJ Ecotec engine with an Eaton M62 Roots type supercharger and air‑to‑liquid intercooler.
 The engine makes 205 hp at 5600 rpm and 200 lbft at 4,400 rpm.
 18‑inch broad spoke wheels with P215/45R18 summer Pirelli tires were standard.
-Optional for the LSJ was a performance package coded G85 that added Recaro bucket seats and a limited slip differential (LSD).
+Optional for the LSJ was a performance package coded G85 that added Recaro bucket seats and a limited-slip differential (LSD).
 The G85 option continued in the LNF Cobalt, but added only the LSD.
 The car became notable for a high‑profile spoiler that was standard in 2005, but optional from 2008 when a lower profile spoiler used on all other Cobalt coupes became an option.

 GM offered dealer-installed performance upgrade packages called "stage kits" that were covered by factory warranty.

 The Stage 1 kit consists of new fuel injectors and a reprogram of the ECU, and yields up to a 30 hp improvement.
 The Stage 2 kit consists of new fuel injectors and the same reprogram with a smaller serpentine belt and pulley for the supercharger, producing a 36 hp improvement and 18 lbft of torque.
 Both stage 1 and 2 kits increase the engine redline to 7,000 rpm.
 The Stage 3 kit consists of a smaller, 76 mm supercharger pulley, a 2‑pass intercooler end plate and a customizable replacement ECU.
 The Stage 3 ECU allows for the use of a 50‑shot of nitrous, 100 octane fuel and an adjustable redline from 6,750 to 8,000 rpm.
 Stage 3 produces 248 hp using 93 octane fuel, up 260 hp using 100 octane fuel, and much higher power with nitrous.
 Stage 3 is for track use only, and to emphasize this, air conditioning is disabled with the Stage 3 ECU.

-Wheel hop, wheelspin, and a general lack of traction were problems frequently encountered with the supercharged Cobalt due to its front drive setup and relatively high torque.
-Upgraded front and rear trans and motor mounts would help to alleviate these issues.
+Wheel hop, wheelspin, and a general lack of traction were problems frequently encountered with the supercharged Cobalt due to its front-wheel-drive setup and relatively high torque.
+Upgraded front and rear transmission and motor mounts would help to alleviate these issues.
 The GM Performance Division later tried to rectify these problems in the turbocharged car by providing wider, stickier tires and stronger axles.